tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_Guide/Alloy_PurgeTSS.md

 ## Overview

-This guide provides basic instructions on using PurgeTSS for your project.
-PurgeTSS is an Alloy addon with predefined classes to use in the XML views.
-It can be used by  all Titanium developers, who want to create beautiful designed mobile apps easily.
+**PurgeTSS** is an Alloy addon that helps Titanium developers create visually appealing mobile apps more easily, with features including highly customizable utility classes, icon fonts support, a basic Animation module, a simple grid system, and a shades command for creating custom colors.

 ## Command-line interface usage